ibm-cloud-docs/vpc/vsi_vpc_instance_byok_encryption.md

 ```
 {: codeblock}

-A successful response will look like this.
+A successful response looks like this.
 Note that the boot volume appears under both `boot_volume_attachment` and `volume_attachment`.

 ```
 {